SansBasnet/Implementation-of-Neural-Network/README.md

 The backprop() function has the local variable 'activations' so it is initially allocated with a structure which holds the activation value of all layers in the network from the start instead of starting with just the input layer by "activations = [x]" and appends one layer at a time by "activations.append(activation)".

-First split the dataset randomly into 70% training and 30% test.
+net1 network is trained (from "iris-423.dat") with the iris data ("iris.csv") by calling SGD() for a maximum of 100 epochs, minibatch_size=5, eta=0.5.
+No specific value should be passed in for 'stopaccuracy' to take the default (1.0).
+The results should match with the numbers shown in this file -- "Results-1.txt."
+Then, create another network by reloading the same saved network and train the network with the same three hyperparameter values AND additionally with stopaccuracy=0.75.
+The output results will be the same from the previous run, but should stop after the training accuracy reached above 0.75.

 This script does not call SciKitlearn or other packages but rather is about hard coding.
 It beings with shuffling the instances in the original dataset, and takes the first 70% as the training and the rest as the test.
 Then create a new network with randomly initialized weights of the size [4,20,3].
 Create a new network by simply calling the constructor as: net4 = network.Network([4,20,3]).
 Then train the network for 50 epochs with eta = 0.1 and the mini batch size = 5 (and take the default for stopaccuracy).
 Save the results.

 Test versus Train output should look something like this: